almastabssam/GiphyApp/README.md

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+## 1. How to run test the application

 ## Step 1: Start the Metro Server